google/WebFundamentals/src/content/en/updates/posts/2016/07/capture-stream.markdown

 * Create picture-in-picture effects from multiple videos via a &lt;canvas&gt;
 * Combine video and images (from files or a camera or both) in a &lt;canvas&gt;
 * Live-stream video played from a file
+* Use a recorded audio or video message for a video or voice mail

 Essentially, `captureStream()` enables JavaScript to construct and "inject stuff" into a [MediaStream](https://developer.mozilla.org/en/docs/Web/API/MediaStream).